Apostasy in Islam by country: Bangladesh

 The radical Islamist group Hefazat-e-Islam Bangladesh, founded in 2010, created a hit list which included 83 outspoken atheist or secularist activists, including ex-Muslim bloggers and academics.
 Dozens of atheist and secularist Bangladeshis on this list have been targeted for practicing "free speech" and disrespecting Islam, such as Humayun Azad, who was the target of a failed machete assassination attempt, and Avijit Roy, who was killed with meat cleavers; his wife Bonya Ahmed survived the attack.

 Since 2013, 8 of the 83 people on the hit list have been killed; 31 others have fled the country.
 However the majority of the people criticized the killings and the government took strict measures and banned Islamist groups from politics.

-On 14 June 2016 approximately 100,000 Bangladeshi Muslim clerics released a fatwa, ruling that the murder of "non-Muslims, minorities and secular activists…forbidden in Islam".
+On 14 June 2016 approximately 100,000 Bangladeshi Muslim clerics released a fatwa, ruling that the murder of "non-Muslims, minorities and secular activists ... [is] forbidden in Islam".

 Belgium

-In the Western European country of Belgium, Muslims made up about 5 to 7% of the total population as of 2015.
+In the Western European country of Belgium, Muslims made up about 5–7% of the total population as of 2015.
 Although legally anyone is free to change their religion, there is a social taboo on apostatising from Islam.
-Moroccan-Belgian stand-up comedian Sam Touzani is a rare example an outspoken ex-Muslim; he was condemned by several fatwas and has received hundreds of death threats online, but persists in his criticism of Islam and Islamism.
+Moroccan-Belgian stand-up comedian Sam Touzani is a rare example of an outspoken ex-Muslim; he was condemned by several fatwas and has received hundreds of death threats online, but persists in his criticism of Islam and Islamism.